Strange Loops in BofA Case

 The case arises from BofA's acquisition of Merrill Lynch for $19 billion in January.
 BofA failed to inform its shareholders that Merrill Lynch might pay up to $5.8 billion in bonuses soon after shareholders voted on the deal.
 The SEC alleged that this omission violated the securities laws, and BofA agreed to pay a $33 million fine to settle the case.

-Mercer Bullard does not own shares in any of the securities mentioned above.
+Mercer Bullard does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.

 Transparency is how we protect the integrity of our work and keep empowering investors to achieve their goals and dreams.
 And we have unwavering standards for how we keep that integrity intact, from our research and data to our policies on content and your personal data.